benhoyt/goawk/docs/csv.md

 In addition, in CSV input mode the two-argument form of `split()` uses CSV field splitting and ignores `FS`.
 For example, `split("x,\"y,z\"", a)` would set `a[1] = "x"` and `a[2] = "y,z"`.
 The three-argument form of `split()` operates as usual.

-To enable CSV input mode when using the `goawk` program, use the `-i mode` command line argument (`mode` must be quoted if it has spaces in it).
+To enable CSV input mode when using the `goawk` program, use the `--csv` or `-i mode` command line argument (`mode` must be quoted if it has spaces in it).
 You can also enable CSV input mode by setting the `INPUTMODE` special variable in the `BEGIN` block, or by using the [Go API](#go-api).
 The full syntax of `mode` is as follows:

 ```
 csv|tsv [separator=<char>] [comment=<char>] [header]
 ```

+As of GoAWK 1.24.0, you can use `--csv` as a shortcut for `-i csv`.
+If you just need CSV input mode without additional configuration, `--csv` is recommended for portability, as original AWK and Gawk now support that option (as of 2023 versions).

 The first field in `mode` is the format: `csv` for comma-separated values or `tsv` for tab-separated values.
 Optionally following the mode are configuration fields, defined as follows: